Proton

 • Up to 10 hide-my-email aliases

 Fortunately, it’s easy to switch away from Big Tech and take back control of your data.
 If you already use Google Password Manager, you can securely import passwords from Chrome to Proton Pass.
-It’s also easy to migrate other data to Proton Mail, Proton Calendar, and our other end-to-end encrypted products.
+If you’re ready to leave Google entirely, it’s also easy to migrate other data to Proton Mail, Proton Calendar, and our other end-to-end encrypted products.

 FAQ